thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 ## Register the device on Azure IoT Hub

 For a device to be trusted by Azure, one needs to add the self-signed certificate thumbprint to the Azure IoT Hub Portal.
-In the Azure IoT Hub Portal, navigate to "Explores/IoT Devices click on + New", this will open a new blade "Create a device".
+In the Azure IoT Hub Portal, navigate to "Explores"->"IoT Devices" click on "+ New", this will open a new blade "Create a device".

 Here provide the configuration parameters that are required to create the device as described below.
    * Device ID: Should be the same as the Subject of the certificate.
    * Authentication type: Select **X.509 Self-Signed** option.
-      * Provide the Primary Thumbprint that was displayed in [`tedge cert show`](connect-azure.md#Show certificate details).
+      * Provide the Primary Thumbprint that was displayed in [`tedge cert show`](connect-azure.md#show-certificate-details).
       * Use the same for the Secondary Thumbprint as well (Since we are using a single certificate).
    * Set "Connect this device to an IoT Hub" to **Enable**.
    * Then save the configuration.
-Upon successfully saved the configuration a new device has been created on the IoT hub.
+Upon successfully saved the configuration a new device has been created on the IoT Hub.
-The new device can be seen on the IoT Hub portal by navigating to "Explores/IoT Devices".
+The new device can be seen on the IoT Hub portal by navigating to "Explores"->"IoT Devices".

 More info about registering a device can be found [Here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-authenticate-downstream-device?view=iotedge-2018-06)

 ## Configure the device
-To connect the device to the Azure IoT Hub, one needs to set the Url/Hostname of the IoT Hub and the root certificate of the IoT Hub as below.
+To connect the device to the Azure IoT Hub, one needs to set the URL/Hostname of the IoT Hub and the root certificate of the IoT Hub as below.
 * `tedge config set azure.url your-iot-hub-name.azure-devices.net`.
-   The Url/Hostname can be found in the Azure web portal, clicking on overview section of your IoT Hub.
+   The URL/Hostname can be found in the Azure web portal, clicking on the overview section of your IoT Hub.
-* `tedge config set azure.root.cert.path /etc/ssl/certs/Baltimore_CyberTrust_Root.pem`.
+* `tedge config set azure.root.cert.path /etc/ssl/certs`.
    This will set the root certificate path of the Azure IoT Hub.
-   In most of the Linux flavors, this certificate will be present in /etc/ssl/certs.
+   In most of the Linux flavors, the certificate will be present in /etc/ssl/certs.
 If not found download it from [Here](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt).

 ## Connect the device